Account

 After thirty years of feminism, women continue to underachieve, occupying only 10 percent of top-level managerial or professional positions.
 And significant achievement-influential woman leaders and visionaries-is rarer still.
 The reason, argues this bold and inspiring...

-A "groundbreaking" (Booklist) investigation of the mind and consciousness that asks whether the self even exists We're used to thinking about the self as an independent entity, something that we either have or are.
-In The Ego Tunnel, philosopher Thomas...
+A "groundbreaking" (Booklist) investigation of the mind and consciousness that asks whether the self even exists In The Ego Tunnel, philosopher and cognitive scientist Thomas Metzinger argues that neuroscience’s picture of the “self” as an...

 Surviving Manic Depression is the most authoritative book on this disorder, which affects more than two million people in the U.S. alone.
 Based on the latest research, it provides detailed coverage of every aspect of manic depression-from understanding its causes and...